“Alone we can do so little; together we can do so much.”

 “Know your strengths and design your game around them.
 BJJ isn’t about being better than someone else – it’s about being better than what you used to be.
 Knowing that you are progressing within yourself is what really matters.”

-Jess is our newest addition to the coaching team and assists with developing our junior members’ potential and talent through Kaizen’s Kids BJJ programs.
-Jess started BJJ 13 months ago when she retired from playing state level soccer/futsal after sustaining a serious knee injury.
+Jess assists with developing our junior members’ potential and talent through Kaizen’s Kids BJJ programs.
+Jess started BJJ 2 years ago when she retired from playing state level soccer/futsal after sustaining a serious knee injury.
 She’d always wanted to try a martial art and exactly one year after her knee reconstruction, Jess started her new sporting passion with BJJ!

 Inspired by the intellectual and physical aspects of the gentle art, Jess loves that there is so much to learn every time she steps on to the mats.
 She also enjoys Kaizen’s positive and inclusive club atmosphere, making some great friendships along the way.